coilcoin/coil/README.md

 Next, go in to `coil.py` and uncomment like 23, and then comment lines 19 & 20.
 These lines are only available to the creator, who has the `wallet.pem` file (mainly for testing purposes).

 ## Wallet

+** The current web wallet has been deprecated and now lives in a legacy repository.
+A new wallet in under development and shall be available for testing soon**
 The wallet is a simple Python Flask application that stores the wallet meta data on disk meaning that anyone who is connected to the server can process a transaction.
 Therefore, DO NOT allow others to access your wallet server, instead only run the server locally on a trusted and secure network.

 To run the server, within the coil directory, simply run the following code in bash...